 Rachel Andrew is a web developer with emphasis on CSS design.
 She’s written a few books, has spoken at numerous conferences and even has her own content management system in place, which is actively under development.
 Apart from writing about HTML5, she also produced the Get Ready for CSS Grid Layout book.
 It depicts the use of CSS grid layouts in front-end design.
 In 2016 alone, we’ve seen an immense influx of grid layout frameworks that are becoming more interactive, more dynamic and applicable to current design trends.
 The book covers all there is to know about grid layouts, their use in responsive design, and where grid layouts are heading in the future.

 Responsible Responsive Design

-Scott Jehl has appeared in the public, talking about design, on a number of occasions, and having worked with great companies in the past, he has enough credibility in the industry for others to recognize his work through his book; Responsible Responsive Design.
-While Scott says that responsive design helped to shape the landscape of mobile device designs, there are still things that one can master and that includes understanding user intent, measuring the device type to adjust performance, and structuring a codebase that won’t dissolve in dust when times comes for another major web update.
-It’s an insight packed book that will open your eyes to new possibilities in responsive design, perhaps as Scott would say himself, responsible possibilities.
+Scott Jehl has appeared in the public, talking about design on a number of occasions.
+Having worked with great companies in the past, he has enough credibility in the industry for others to recognize his work through his book; Responsible Responsive Design.
+While Scott says that responsive design helped to shape the landscape of mobile device designs, there are still things that one can master and that includes understanding user intent, measuring the device type to adjust performance, and structuring a codebase that won’t dissolve into dust when times comes for another major web update.
+It’s a book that will open your eyes to new possibilities in responsive design, perhaps as Scott would say himself, responsible possibilities.

 Mastering CSS3 Colors